nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

     - I saw how you mopped those Black Vulkars.
 Nice work.
     - I'm not looking for a fight.
 I just want to talk.
     - Okay, I see your point.
 I'll be off then.
-- Go see Holdan in the music room -> wait for force persuade with Bastila to pull off the bounty (+4PCL 125PX instead of 50+105)
+- Go see Holdan in the music room -> wait for force persuade with Bastila to pull off Dia's bounty (+4PCL 125PX instead of 50+105?)
     - Who are you?
     - I want to ask you some questions.
     - You work for Davik?
     - You're pretty open about what you do.
     - Do you think Davik could get me off Taris?
     - I'll be going now.
-- Discover mission
-- dancing girl -> sometimes fail
+- Discover Mission and Zaalbar -> talk to her -> +60 PX!
+    - That's weird: a Twi'lek who speaks galactic Basic!
+    - How do a Wookiee and a Twi'lek street urchin end up as best friends?
+    - I want to ask you some questions.
+    - Tell me about Davik.
+    - Tell me about the Lower City gangs.
+    - Why did Brejik leave the Hidden Beks?
+    - Tell me about Calo Nord.
+    - I'll be going now.
+- Go to the Bounty office

+**_TEMPSAVE_**

+- Dancing Girl (Starlight Entertainers) -> Don't FALL or reload save
+    - What are you talking about?
+    - Why don't you have a partner?
+    - Maybe I could be your partner.
+    - **[Persuade] I'm good enough to get you through your audition.** or **[Persuade] What other choice do you have?** (EASY 75%)
+    - [Join Lyn by dancing very close and face to face.]
+    - [Join Lyn by dancing close beside her.]
+    - [Join Lyn by dancing very close and face to face.]
-- talk to Zax -> don't pay for infos
+- Talk to Zax -> don't pay for infos
+    - You work for Davik?
+    - Davik posts bounties in a government office?
+Is that even legal?
+    - Tell me about the bounties.
+    - There's two government contracts.
+One's an assassin named Selven, the other is Bendak Starkiller.
+He's a famous death-match duelist.
+Between them they've killed hundreds of people.
+    - How do I collect the credits for these contracts?
+    - Tell me about this girl Dia.
+    - Tell me about Bendak Starkiller.
+    - Tell me about the merchant Largo.
+    - Tell me about the assassin Selven.
+    - Tell me about Matrik.
+    - I need some information.
+    - I'm not going to pay just to ask you some questions.
+- Talk to the other clients
+- Leave the Cantina
+- Go to the Hidden Bek base
 - Talk to Gadon Thek
     - You have problems with the Sith?
     - I need information on those Republic escape pods that crashed in the Undercity.